yancong222/scriptscz/README.md

 ---------------------------------------------

-The "classifiers" subfolder: build classifiers to capture natural language and speech disorganizations
+The [classifiers] subfolder: build classifiers to capture natural language and speech disorganizations

-The "ner" subfolder: name entity recognition in text files
+The [ner] subfolder: name entity recognition in text files

-The "pdtb" subfolder: use penn-discourse-treebank parser to annotate discourse relations
+The [pdtb] subfolder: use penn-discourse-treebank parser to annotate discourse relations

-The "perplexity" subfolder: use transformers' perplexity metrics to evaluate models and to understand speech incoherence
+The [perplexity] subfolder: use transformers' perplexity metrics to evaluate models and to understand speech incoherence

-The "similarity" subfolder: use transformers' similarity metrics to understand speech and language inefficiency
+The [similarity] subfolder: use transformers' similarity metrics to understand speech and language inefficiency